Did you know that you might qualify for a credit from your Arizona property taxes that are already paid and included in your rent?

 Think of this tax credit as an opportunity to claim a government refund for the Arizona taxes added to your rental payment each month.
 By filing two simple forms with the state at tax time, you take back that small piece of your income and have the freedom to use it on something more to your advantage.

-The deadline to file for the Arizona Property Tax Refund Credit is the same as the due date for other federal and state income tax filings: April 15 of every year.
-Small grace periods or extensions are often issued, so it’s important to watch this site for updates on the filing dates to claim the Arizona property taxes you've paid on your rent in 2020.
+The deadline to file for the Arizona Property Tax Refund Credit is the same as the due date for other individual federal and state income tax filings: April 15 of every year.
+Small grace periods or extensions are often issued, so it’s important to watch this site for updates on the filing dates to claim the Arizona property taxes you've paid on your rent in 2021.

 I want to stress upfront that you will not qualify for the Arizona Property Tax Refund Credit if you receive any of the following: